 The summary description included herein and any other materials provided to the specific recipient are intended only for information purposes and convenient reference and are not intended to be complete or act as an offer or solicitation with respect to the purchase or sale of any security.
 This information is not intended to provide and should not be relied upon for accounting, legal or tax advice or investment recommendations.
 You should consult your tax, legal, accounting or other advisors about the issues discussed herein.
 Material terms of the fund may be subject to change.
 Any prospective investor will be provided with a copy of the fund's prospectus supplement and KIID in each case with supporting subscriptions documents, and an opportunity to review these documents and other agreements relating to the offering (individually and together, the "Offering Documents").
 Prospective investors should review the Offering Documents, including the risk factors in the prospectus and KIID, as the case may be, before making a decision to invest.
-In addition, prospective investors should rely only on the fund's Offering Documents in making a decision to invest, although certain descriptions contained herein may be more detailed than those contained in the Offering Documents.
+In addition, prospective investors should rely only on the fund's Offering Documents.
 Any subscription may only be made on the terms of the Offering Documents and subject to completion of a detailed application form.
 REQ may own securities discussed in this article.